matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 ## Unstable prefix

-Whilst in development the unstable protocol name of `org.matrix.msc3906.login_token` should be used.
+Whilst in development the unstable protocol name of `org.matrix.msc3906.login_token` and the unstable transport type of `org.matrix.msc3886.http.v1` should be used.

 ## Dependencies